ciklum-digital/internship/docs/pages/faq.md

 Answer: `03 November 2019`

+> Whats next?

+Answer: We will check your work, define the best and conduct small HR interview with best of you.
+After HR screening we will define internship participants final list

 > Will we have homework after lectures?

 Answer: Yes, And we will review it and add to your score